ste93/tucson_refactoring/README.md

 	- inner_dependencies.py that makes a graph with the dependencies of the classes inside the same package
 	- outer_dependencies.py that makes a graph with the dependencies of the classes outside the package

+	for the outer dependencies graph the color red means that the dependency is outside the package but in another package inside the project.